2. Who We Are

 f) processing is necessary for the purposes of the legitimate interests pursued by us or by a third party, such as our credit card payment processing, except where such interests are overridden by the fundamental rights and freedoms of the data subject, which require protection of personal data, in particular where the data subject is a child.

 All Cookies used by and on our website are used in accordance with current English and EU Cookie Laws.
 Cookies are deactivated until you accept the usage on the consent pop-up message at the top of this page.

 A few of the cookies we use last only for the duration of your web session and expire when you close your browser.
 Other cookies are used to remember you when you return to the site and will last for longer.

 All cookies used on our site are set by us.

-Most computer and some mobile web browsers automatically accept cookies but, if you prefer, you can change your browser to prevent that or to notify you each time a cookie is set.
+Most computers and some mobile web browsers automatically accept cookies, but if you prefer, you can change your browser to prevent that or to notify you each time a cookie is set.
 You can prevent the setting of cookies by adjusting the settings on your browser.
-Please note however, that by blocking or deleting cookies you may not be able to take full advantage of the site.
+Please note, however, that by blocking or deleting cookies, you may not be able to take full advantage of the site.

 Essential session management